COLA letters and 1099-R forms have been mailed

 Each year, the Fund mails retirees a letter providing an update on the status of their Cost of Living Adjustment, commonly known as COLA.
-These letters were mailed out the week of December 19.
-If you do not receive your COLA letter by January 7, and would like a copy, please notify us and we will remail your letter.
-You may email the Fund at Ask@fwretiremement.org.
-We apologize for any inconvenience members may be experiencing.
+These letters were mailed out in December.

-Second round of increased contributions begins for City and City employees
+Second round of increased contributions has begun for City and City employees

-Beginning with January 6, 2023, paychecks, City of Fort Worth employees and the City will make increased contributions to the pension fund.
+Beginning with January 6, 2023, paychecks, City of Fort Worth employees and the City are making increased contributions to the pension fund.
 Employees will contribute an additional 0.8 percent of their paycheck, and the City will contribute 1.2 percent more.

 This agreement includes two “risk-sharing” actions.
 In other words, if the unfunded liability was not adequately reduced, the City and its employees each would increase their contributions.
 The first of the risk-sharing increases occurred in 2022.
 More information about the increased contributions is available in this article in the City's Fort Worth Roundup.
 Additional information about the City's pension plan is available here.
 You also may contact the City’s Human Resources department, 817-392-7750.